lucasSaints/lucasSaints/README.md

-- 👋 Hi, I’m @lucasSaints
+- 👋 Hi, I’m @lucasSaints, "Lucas Padilha dos Santos" irl.
+Developer with no real professional experience.
-- 🌱 I’m currently learning Python

 <!---
 lucasSaints/lucasSaints is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.